JeromeMigne/pascha/README.md

 observations but by a computed calendar.

-In the context of the Gregorian calendar reform, mathematician Clavius established, from previous works of astronomer LiLius, the method for computing the easter date.
+In the context of the Gregorian calendar reform, mathematician Clavius established, from previous works of astronomer Lilius, the method for computing the easter date.

 This program, written in C++11, use this algorithm to compute the easter date